AndiKod/racoon.vim/README.md

 Joe the Rac@@n is not trying to stuff everything under the sun in your vimrc, but just some essential starting tools and bindings for a head start.
 This, plus some ressources to let you make it your own place, while still being "code editing" ready out of the box.

 This is maninly a personal config i'm gradually testing, but glad to share if it could help people into "Joining the green side of the VimForce".
+I'll try to document the journey.

 Goals for a minimal (and pleasant) editor, mostly WebDev: